Dr Patricia Jordan forwarded an interesting email to me and I’d like to share it with you.

 And this is where it gets really interesting …

-Dr Rau discovered that 100% of the people who developed full blown Lyme symptoms had other viruses, which stressed the immune system.
+Dr Rau discovered that 100% of the people who developed full blown Lyme symptoms had other viruses that stressed the immune system.
 This is inline with current research that revealed the link between existing health issues and Lyme disease symptoms back in the 90s.

 The Real Risk Of Lyme Disease